bijiuni/CT_reconstruction/README.md

 ### Effect of missing projection

+For the SSIM, it can be seen that the value drop dramatically when the no. of missing projection increase from 1 to 25, and start flattening after that.
+This indicate that the image quality compared to the original phantom will decrease at first and no longer decrease when the no. of missing projection is large.
+However, in terms of the MSE, the value surprisingly drops when the no. of missing projection increases, which is contradict to the real case.
+It could be possibly due to the scaling factor that used for every reconstruction.
+This scaling factor is strongly related to the number of projection we used.
+When there are missing projection, the decrease in projection is unconventional in real cases, which do not take into account by the reconstruction.
+And because MSE is strongly depends on the intensity scaling, therefore the abnormal results happened.
+This can also be shown that the SSIM is a better evaluation than MSE here.

 ![Result sample 8](https://github.com/bijiuni/CT_reconstruction/blob/master/img/sample8.JPG)

 ### Effect of missing detectors

+The results show that the image quality drop in the similar way as the effect of missing projection do.
+From quantify statistics, the SSIM of the image drop rapidly on first two sets of no. of missing detector and start flattening afterwards.
+On the other hand, the value of MSE increase rapidly from 1 to 50 missing detectors and start to slow down afterward.

 ![Result sample 3](https://github.com/bijiuni/CT_reconstruction/blob/master/img/sample3.PNG)

 ### Effect of Gaussian noise in radon domain

+Gaussian noise has a normal distribution in the time domain, and white noise is a random signal having equal intensity at different frequencies.
+Therefore, Gaussian white noise should be the most popular noise in the detection process if there are no big defects in the detector.
+Different degree of Gaussian noise was added in the Radon space to analog the noise generated in the detection process.
+Sampling interval of 0.1 degree and the ramlak filter (coefficient of transform=5, cut off frequency=0.5) were used reconstruct all images under the same conditions.
+The results are shown below.

 ![Result sample 6](https://github.com/bijiuni/CT_reconstruction/blob/master/img/sample6.JPG)

 ### Fan-beam and Pencil-beam

+In order to ensure that our project has practical meaning, we compared the projections of the phantom using pencil-beam and fan-beam respectively.
+The two sets of projection data was obtained by using MATLAB radon and fanbeam functions.
+Two angles of 45 degrees and 90 degrees were sampled and values in radon domain for different detectors were plotted as below.
+We can see that the two projections are close to each other in terms of values and shape.

 ![Result sample 9](https://github.com/bijiuni/CT_reconstruction/blob/master/img/sample9.JPG)